spinnaker/governance/rfc/halyard-lite.md

 ## Timeline

-- Spinnaker 1.19 (March 2020)
+- Spinnaker 1.21 (June 2020)
   - An alpha version of kleat is released along with documentation, and is able to generate service configurations from the Halyard config.
   - A simple Kustomize kustomization is released that can deploy Spinnaker to Kubernetes in simple cases.
-- Spinnaker 1.20 (May 2020)
+- Spinnaker 1.22 (August 2020)
-  - Feedback from early users of kleat and the kustomization are addressed, and the kustomization now supports more advanced use cases (ex: high availability, custom BOM, etc.)
+  - Feedback from early users of kleat and the kustomization are addressed, and the kustomization now supports more advanced use cases
   - The Armory operator is moved to depend on kleat
-- Spinnaker 1.21 (July 2020)
+- Spinnaker 1.23 (October 2020)
   - Kleat, as well as the kustomize install path are GA and the recommended install path for new users of Spinnaker.
   - Documentation (such as install documentation) referencing old Halyard